England Ireland Find Havens

 Image: Michael Harpur

-Above Shamrock Quay the river wraps around Millstone Point which is fronted by Millstone Jetty on the east side.
+Above Shamrock Quay, the River wraps around Millstone Point, which Millstone Jetty fronts on the east side.
 The point is made conspicuous by its large crane that exhibits F.R. lights at night.

 Millstone Point and Kemps Quay's midstream lower trot pontoon